Exionot/Arcane-Bound/Arcane-Bound/Worlds Collide/07 Lore/00 Narratives/01 Main Story/Mint Evergreen/Narrative - A fellow feline.md

 **Mint:** Where are we right now?
 **Aura:** This is Amphere Square of Fluxpoint City.
 **Mint:** I didn't know Arcaena had such developed cities like this.

-**Aura:** *"Arcaena"?
-Is she one of those people who seemingly appeared out of nowhere?
-I've been hearing classified reports from Shatterpoint city of similar cases to this...*

 *Aura commands her bodyguards to return to base.
 The bodyguards walk away, leaving Aura with Mint.*